-With our new instance of the IO class we will be able to access all of the available methods for controlling the Expander Pi.
-Let’s begin by setting the pins to be inputs on pins 1 to 8.
+With our new instance of the IO class, we can access all available methods for controlling the Expander Pi.
+Let’s begin by setting the pins to be input on pins 1 to 8.

-The 16 channels on the I/O bus is split into two 8 pin ports.
-Port 0 controls pins 1 to 8 while port 1 controls pins 9 to 16.
-Having two 8 pin ports gives us the ability to change the direction on 8 pins at once by sending an 8 bit byte of information to the Expander Pi.
-You can also set each pin separately using the set_pin_direction command but for our tutorial today we will stick with using set_port_direction.
+The 16 channels on the I/O bus are split into two 8-pin ports.
+Port 0 controls pins 1 to 8, while port 1 controls pins 9 to 16.
+Having two 8-pin ports allows us to change the direction on 8 pins at once by sending an 8-bit byte of information to the Expander Pi.
+You can also set each pin separately using the set_pin_direction command, but for our tutorial today, we will use set_port_direction.

-set_port_direction takes two variables, the first is the port you want to control, 0 for pins 1 to 8 and 1 for pins 9 to 16.
+set_port_direction takes two variables; the first is the port you want to control, 0 for pins 1 to 8 and 1 for pins 9 to 16.
 The second variable is the command byte for setting the individual pin directions.
-Setting a pin to 0 makes it an output while setting it to 1 makes it an input, just remember 0 = out, 1 = in.
+Putting a pin to 0 makes it an output, while setting it to 1 makes it an input; remember, 0 = out, 1 = in.

-As a byte in binary is 8 bits long each bit represents one of the pins on the selected port.
-The least significant bit or the one nearest the right represents the lowest pin number while the most significant bit or the one nearest the left represents the highest pin number.
-If we wanted to set pins 1 to 4 as inputs and 5 to 8 as outputs we could send the binary number 00001111.
-If we wanted just pin 7 to be an input and everything else to be an output we could send the binary number 01000000.
+As a byte in binary is 8 bits long, each bit represents one of the pins on the selected port.
+The least significant bit, or the one nearest the right, represents the lowest pin number, while the most significant bit or the one nearest the left, represents the highest pin number.
+If we wanted to set pins 1 to 4 as inputs and 5 to 8 as outputs, we could send the binary number 00001111.
+If we wished to pin 7 as an input and everything else as an output, we could send the binary number 01000000.

-When working in python or most other languages it it’s the normal convention when dealing with bytes to use hexadecimal rather than binary numbers so 00001111 would become 0x0F while 01000000 becomes 0x40.
-If you are not very good at converting between binary and hexadecimal in your head there are plenty of online converters available.
+When working in Python or most other languages, it’s the standard convention when dealing with bytes to use hexadecimal rather than binary numbers, so 00001111 would become 0x0F while 01000000 becomes 0x40.
+If you are not very good at converting binary and hexadecimal in your head, we have an online converter you can use.

-As we want all of the pins to be outputs we will send the binary number 11111111 which converted to hexadecimal is 0xFF.
+As we want all of the pins to be outputs, we will send the binary number 11111111, which is converted to hexadecimal is 0xFF.

-Next we need to set the internal pullup resistors to be enabled.
-The pullup resistors connect the input to the 5V supply using 100K resistors inside the IO chip.
-This will keep the inputs in a high state so when nothing is connected to the input it will read 1.
-Connecting your switches between the inputs and ground will short the resistors to ground pulling the input low.
-This means that turning the switch on will show a 0 on the input while turning it off will show a 1.
+Next, we need to set the internal pull-up resistors to be enabled.
+The pull-up resistors connect the input to the 5V supply using 100K resistors inside the IO chip.
+This will keep the inputs high, so when nothing is connected to the input, it will read 1.
+Connecting your switches between the inputs and ground will short the resistors to ground, pulling the input low.
+This means that turning the switch on will show a 0 on the input, while turning it off will show a 1.

-As with set_port_direction, set_port_pullups takes two variables, the first is the port to write to 0 or 1 and the second is the 8 bit value as detailed above.
+As with set_port_direction, set_port_pullups takes two variables: the port to write to 0 or 1 and the 8-bit value as detailed above.

-We then need to repeat this for the second bus for pins 9 to 16.
+We must repeat this for the second bus for pins 9 to 16.

 The Expander Pi is now set up to read the inputs.

-The first thing we are going to need is a loop so that the same commands can run over and over.
+We will first need a loop so that the same commands can run repeatedly.
 This can be done with a simple while loop.

-As True is always true the while loop will keep running until you exit the program with a Ctrl-C.
+As True is always true, the while loop will continue until you exit the program with a Ctrl-C.

 We then need to clear the console.

-time.sleep takes one variable, a number which represents the number of seconds to wait.
+time.sleep takes one variable, a number representing the number of seconds to wait.
 0.1 would wait for 100ms.
-This adds a short delay before reading the inputs again.
+This adds a short delay before rereading the inputs.